 Leverage is essentially the ability to trade on borrowed money.
 Retail traders can use leverage but at a cost higher than institutional traders.
-While leverage does come with added risk, it also comes with an ability to have a considerably higher return on your investment – especially with low interest costs.
-This serves to increase the purchasing power of institutions that may already have access to a large amount of capital.
+While leverage does come with added risk, it also comes with an ability to have a considerably higher return on your investment — especially with low-interest costs.
+This increases the purchasing power of institutions that may already have access to a large amount of capital.

-Hedge funds, especially larger hedge funds, have access to far more information than a typical retail trader.
+Hedge funds, significantly larger hedge funds, have access to far more information than a typical retail trader.
 This information may come in many different forms.
-It may be better researching capabilities, superior technology, etc. In comparison, retail traders often have far less access to information, even though all trades (at least all legal trades) are based on publicly available information.
-While technology and research come into play, the bigger issue for most retail traders is that they can’t compete with the amount of time devoted to accessing and analyzing the information compared to a hedge fund team.
+It may be better researching capabilities, superior technology, etc. Retail traders often have far less access to information, even though all trades (at least all legal trades) are based on publicly available information.
+While technology and research come into play, the more significant issue for most retail traders is that they can’t compete with the amount of time devoted to accessing and analyzing the information compared to a hedge fund team.

-At this point, you may be wondering how it’s possible for a retail trader even to consider the possibility of beating a hedge fund.
-Hedge funds indeed have many trading advantages, based mainly on their increased access to capital, but more capital isn’t always advantageous.
+You may be wondering how it’s possible for a retail trader even to consider the possibility of beating a hedge fund.
+Hedge funds have many trading advantages, based mainly on their increased access to capital, but more money isn’t always advantageous.
 In some instances, the smaller amount of capital and increased flexibility combine to provide creative retail traders with advantages that may give them the ability to beat even the biggest hedge funds.
 Specifically, we’ll look at the advantages that come from:

 - Less Capital

 - Less Regulation